corda/corda-docs-portal/content/en/docs/corda-os/4.6/tutorial-cordapp.md

-# Running a sample CorDapp TEST
+# Running a sample CorDapp

 To help you get up and running on Corda, a number of sample CorDapps for both Java and Kotlin are available from the [Corda page on GitHub](https://github.com/corda) &mdash;
  see the [Java samples repository](https://github.com/corda/samples-java) and the [Kotlin samples repository](https://github.com/corda/samples-kotlin).
 This topic describes how to deploy and run a sample CorDapp.